Skip to content

 Pomodoro Sauce

-Pomodoro sauce is a very simple classic Italian tomato-based sauce recipe consisting of a few ingredients.
-Pomodoro translates from Italian to English as “tomato.”
+Pomodoro sauce is a very simple classic Italian tomato-based sauce recipe consisting of a few ingredients. the word pomodoro translates from Italian to English as “tomato.”
 This is as basic a sauce as possible, and it comes together in about 45 minutes.

 While this sauce is fantastic served with pasta, this is also the base sauce for things like Braciole or Chicken Parmesan.
 The reason pomodoro sauce is so good is that it only has a couple of ingredients.
 Just like any simple recipe, if the ingredients are in season and delicious, then your recipe will be outstanding.